Proudly supported by

 Grants of up to $5,000 are available for projects and activities that offer clear public benefit for communities in rural, regional or remote Australia.
 Priority is given to communities of 10,000 or fewer.

-Applications for Round 31 are now open.
+Applications for Round 31 are now closed and being assessed.

 Not-for-profit community organisations that have an ABN or Incorporation Certificate can apply.
 Organisations / projects demonstrating community partnerships are preferred to multiple applications from one community (please submit only one application per organisation).